-A diet for lowering cholesterol can not only help balance LDL and HDL levels, it can also provide numerous other benefits for your cardiovascular and overall health.
+A diet to lower cholesterol can not only help balance LDL and HDL levels, it can also provide numerous other benefits for your cardiovascular and overall health.

 However, most people are unaware of the fact that only 20% of your body’s cholesterol comes from your diet.
 A more significant 80% is actually manufactured in your liver.
 Therefore, even the best eating plan can only have minimal effects on your total cholesterol levels.